 Many Hindu families in India and abroad will make a point of attending a temple arati ceremony once or twice a day, as well as performing the ceremony at home.

 Now you can also sponsor an arati on a special day.
 For more info please go here.

 The conch shell blown at the beginning and end of each ceremony is said to drive away inauspicious elements.
 The sound of the bell embodies all music.
 Flowers and incense provide beautiful aromas.
 The lamp represents lighting someone’s way.
-Offering water in the conch shell is a traditional way of greeting an honored guest as part of reception.
+Offering water in the conch shell is a traditional way of greeting an honoured guest when receiving them.
 The handkerchief represents offering new cloth.
-The yak tail fan and peacock fan provide a cooling breeze.
+The yak-tail fan and peacock fan provide a cooling breeze.

 - 04.30 Mangala

 - 07.15 Shringar

 - 12.30 Raja Bhoga

 During the 04.30, 07.15, 19.00, and 20.50 ceremonies there is also musical accompaniment.